Cnly/Crafter/README.md

     data = new SimpleYamlConfigManager(new File(this.getDataFolder(), "data.yml"), false);
     data.setAutoSaveInterval(this, 60); // where "this" is your JavaPlugin, and "60" is the
                                         // interval in seconds

+    // Since 1.1.0, there is a new way to reload configs automatically:
+    @ReloadableConfig(priority = 2345) // Use this annotation to mark which IConfigManager should be reloaded
+                                       // automatically.
+The priority is an int whose default value is 0.
+                                       // An IConfigManager with a higher priority will be reloaded before those
+                                       // having lower priorities.
+    arConfig = new new SimpleYamlConfigManager(new File(this.getDataFolder(), "config1.yml"), true);
+    SimpleConfigReloader scr = new SimpleConfigReloader();
+    scr.addClass(this); // When scr.doReload() is called, it will search all classes added for all IConfigManagers
+                        // with annotation @ReloadableConfig then sort them by priority and reload one by one.
+    // See also: SimpleReloadCommand
+    // Thanks Dummyc0m for his idea of priority.

 locales
 ---